 Until iOS 13 and iPadOS, our only recourse to block numbers was to add those numbers as contacts and then block them.
 But that’s all changed in iOS 13!
 Included in iOS13+ is an awesome feature called Silence Unknown Callers that blocks unknown callers automatically!

 In this article, we show you how to leverage this feature so you can get rid of disturbing, unknown callers–hopefully for good!
 And for those using earlier iOS versions, we have some tips for you too!

 Not only this, we see how you can check if someone has blocked you!

-- 1 Block Unknown Number in iPhone
+- 1 Block Unknown Number on your iPhone with iOS 13+

 - 3 Blocking Known Numbers

 - 4 Blocking Numbers on iOS6 and Earlier Versions